matrix-org/matrix-spec/content/client-server-api/modules/push.md

 :   This causes each matching event to generate a notification.

-`dont_notify`

-:   This prevents each matching event from generating a notification.

-`coalesce`

-:   This enables notifications for matching events but activates homeserver
-    specific behaviour to intelligently coalesce multiple events into a single notification.
-Not all homeservers may support this.
-Those that do not support it should treat it as the `notify` action.

 `set_tweak`

 :   Sets an entry in the `tweaks` dictionary key that is sent in the